-The school's policy on On-line Safety has been set out in our Digital Citizenship Policy and our ICT Policy which are both available on the website and in the School Office.
+The school's policy for On-line Safety has been set out in our Digital Policy.

 9. Children with Additional Learning Needs (ALN)

 This school recognises that statistically children and young people with behavioural difficulties and disabilities are most vulnerable to abuse.
 School staff who deal with children with profound and multiple disabilities, sensory impairment and or emotional and behaviour problems need to be particularly sensitive to signs of abuse.
 The school's policy on ALN has been set out in our Additional Needs Policy and More Able and Talented Policy.
 At Clytha, we also have additional ASD, Dyslexia and Hearing Impairment Protocols.
 These policies are available from our school website and our School Office.